lucasvtiradentes/cscan/packages/vscode-extension/README.md

 ## 🎺 Overview

-VSCode extension for cscan code quality scanner with real-time TypeScript/TSX code quality feedback.
-Features tree/list views, Git integration for incremental scanning, and comprehensive rule management.
+VSCode extension for validating code patterns, detecting anti-patterns, and enforcing project conventions in TypeScript/TSX.
+Provides real-time feedback with tree/list views, Git-based incremental scanning, and customizable rule management for architectural validation.

 <a name="TOC"></a>